5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 There is the talk of great road safety.
 And if you feel safe, you can ride better and faster.
 Easy.
 So, what makes Tenerife so outstanding is the epic volcano that impresses the island heavily.
 The Mount Teide is about 3715 metres high.
 Therefore, Spain’s highest territorial mountain.

-In addition, when you climb up Gran Canarias highest mountain the Pico de las Nieves, you can see the Teide outstanding and get fascinated by its appeal (see pics below).
+In addition, when you climb up Gran Canaria’s highest mountain the Pico de las Nieves, you can see the Teide outstanding and get fascinated by its appeal (see pics below).
 To clarify, the last eruption took its toll in 1909 though.
-And the big boy sleeps since.
+And the big boy has slept ever since.
 No worries here.

-Some dudes even had the idea to build a hotel on the Mount Teide at a height of 2150 metres.
+Some dudes even had the idea to build a hotel on Mount Teide at a height of 2150 meters.
 That’s perfect for every pro to call the Mount Teide their base training camp.
-But evidence on altitude training is still controversial.
+However, evidence on altitude training is still controversial.
 You likely don’t get the gains you expect.
 It remains territory for the pros.
 Just stay at sea level and enjoy Tenerife’s sandy beaches.

-Perhaps it equals out the 365 days of shitty weather in your country.
+Perhaps it equals the 365 days of shitty weather in your country.

 Most importantly, you better pack your climbing legs.
 Tenerife itself is a climb.
 You may even train to be fit enough for the Island of the Mountain Goat.
 Because the roads are awesome, so excuse number 17 isn’t valid here: Blaming bad roads for not moving forward.

 And you can’t blame the prices on the Island either.
 From bike rentals to food, to accommodation, Tenerife backs you up.
 With a broad offer of activities, you can’t get bored on the island.
 You can even bring your kids.
-An awesome water park, great beaches, golf or shopping all transition your training camp into the ultimate cycling holiday.
+An awesome water park, great beaches, golf, and shopping all transition your training camp into the ultimate cycling holiday.

 If you want an awesome cycling experience with probably the greatest climb in Europe, just more tropical, shoot for Tenerife.

-You will recharge your batteries fast with on the point weather and lots of different opportunities.
-Great and healthy food, fresh fruit from the island all aid in creating an unforgettable training camp.
+You will recharge your batteries fast with on-the-point weather and lots of different opportunities.
+Great and healthy food, and fresh fruit from the island all aid in creating an unforgettable training camp.

 4. Conclusion